FateLords

-It is debatable as to which was the best clan in FateLords however there are many notable ones.
-To start DUF(Dutch United Forces) and Darkside being two of the longest running veteran clans in the top 5.
-LoS (Lord of Shadows) another veteran clan that despite their skill only operated as a support clan.
-AEF (American Elite Forces) was the first successful faction of American players and the first alliance to claim First and Second place from Darkside in several years.
+The debate over the best clan in FateLords continues, but several notable ones stand out.
+DUF (Dutch United Forces) and Darkside are two of the longest-running veteran clans consistently in the top 5.
+LoS (Lord of Shadows) is another veteran clan known for their skill but primarily operated as a support clan.
+AEF (American Elite Forces) was the first successful faction of American players and the first alliance to take both first and second place from Darkside in several years.